 Where I Teach

-I teach open professional level classes a couple of times a year at Tripspace and Greenwich Dance, as well as numerous classes and workshops elsewhere with various focusses.
+I teach open professional level classes several times a year at Tripspace and Greenwich Dance, as well as numerous classes and workshops elsewhere with various focusses.
 See Upcoming Teaching for more information.

 I also teach company class and movement training for companies and individuals.
 Most recently Scottish Dance Theatre and National Dance Company of Iceland.